My Favorite Makeup

 L to R: Estee Lauder Doublewear 5W2 and NARS Natural Radiant Longwear Tahoe

-NARS Foundation – Relevant Blog Post
+NARS Foundation – Relevant Blog Posts

 NARS promises a medium to full buildable coverage, transfer-resistant, sweat-resistant foundation with a 16-hour wear time.
 I agree with the coverage claim.
 Each pump is much smaller than most foundations dispense, and with two pumps of the NARS Natural Radiant Longwear Foundation, I can get medium coverage.
-This foundation is not transfer resistant and while setting powder does help improve the situation, it can be frustrating.
-This foundation is $49, so it’s only natural to have high expectations for its performance.
+This foundation is not transfer-resistant, and while setting powder does help improve the situation, it can be frustrating.
+This foundation is $54, so it’s only natural to have high expectations for its performance.
 As someone with allergies, I do find myself needing to touch up my nose area halfway through the day in the spring and fall when my allergies are worse.
 I understand that this may be nitpicking to some people because makeup isn’t a miracle worker.
-However, I don’t have transfer problems with Estee Lauder Double Wear which also has a transfer-resistant claim.
+However, I don’t have transfer problems with Estee Lauder Double Wear, which also has a transfer-resistant claim.
 Even when I have to use a tissue, the amount of foundation that comes off on the tissue when I’m wearing Double Wear is very minimal.
 So that is the bar I judge transfer against.

-Dior Concealer – Relevant Blog Posts
+Lancome Concealer – Relevant Blog Posts

 NARS Light Reflecting Setting Powder